PG1003/bitmap/reference.md

 ### `sub( left, right )`

 Substracts two color.
-The resulting value of color components clipped to 0.
+The resulting value of color components is clipped to 0.

 ### `to_hcl( color )`